heikotopol/heikotopol.github.io/_pages/portfolio.md

 This motivation many researchers to develop models that capture the formation, development, and rupture of aneurysms.
 The geometry, mechanical properties, and numerous biochemical processes play an important role in the formation of dilatations in arteries.
 My work studies instabilities in loaded and inflated cylinders with the application to the formation and propagation of aneurysms in arterial wall tissue.

+The initiation and propagation of bulging in fiber reinforced swellable Mooney-Rivlin membranes has been studied by [Topol et al. (2021c)](https://doi.org/10.1007/s10665-021-10123-5).
+Further bifircation modes - prismatic and bending bifurcation - of fiber reinforced elastic and swellable membranes have been treated by [Al-Chlaihawi et al. (2021)](https://doi.org/10.1177/10812865211058767).
 <br/>
 <br/>